 You can thaw frozen avocados and enjoy them just like fresh ripe ones.
-However, the best ways will be including these in smoothies, guacamole and dressings, like these recipes:
+However, the best ways will be including these in smoothies, guacamole, and dressings, like these recipes:

 Sweet Frozen Avocado Dessert

 Satisfy your sweet tooth with some frozen avocado slices drizzled with sweet condensed milk.
-Use frozen avocados instead of the fresh ones for this recipe for a refreshing dessert.
+Use frozen avocados instead of fresh ones for this recipe for a refreshing dessert.